Old maps and aerial photos

 1949 Aerial photo, looking east

-This remarkable image, taken 5 years after the war, shows the cemetery densely packed with graves, before most of the headstones were removed and the cemetery grassed over.
-The Nonconformist Chapel, both mortuaries, and east lodge all still exist.
-There are surprisingly few trees, although the photo was taken in April so most would not have been in leaf yet.
+This remarkable image, taken 5 years after the war, shows the cemetery densely crowded with graves, before most of the headstones were removed and the cemetery grassed over.
+The Nonconformist Chapel, both mortuaries, and east lodge can all be seen.
+(This is the only photo of the Nonconformist chapel we have.)
+There are surprisingly few trees, although the quality of the photo makes it hard to tell.
 It is just possible to make out a line of trees along the principal avenue.

 1981 Aerial photo (NCAP)

-The process of "grassing over" appears incomplete at this stage, with large numbers of graves still visible in the northwest and southwest sections.
-Most of the paths are tree-lined, except, surprisingly, the prinicipal avenue.
-There are relatively few trees aside from these.
-The Nonconformist chapel is gone; it's unclear whether the mortuaries and east lodge are gone too.
+The process of "grassing over" still appears incomplete at this stage, with large numbers of graves still visible in the northwest and southwest sections.
+All the trees along principal avenue have mysteriously disappeared, as have those along the top half of the north-south avenue.
+The Friends believe that these were elm trees that were cut down due to Dutch Elm Disease in the 1970s (as was the case in Margravine Cemetery).
+The Nonconformist chapel is long gone, but it's unclear whether the mortuaries and east lodge still exist.

 1992 Aerial photo (NCAP)

 At this time the cemetery does not look that much different from the present day.
 There are ornamental flowerbeds by the chapel and lodge, as well as on both sides of the avenue by the Munster Road gate.
-The giant purple maple on the central path is visible as a small tree, as are the cedars that today shade the avenue.
+The large purple maple on the principal avenue is visible as a small tree, as are the cedars that today shade the avenue.
+The two purple plum trees are easy to make out.
 There is a barren area where the south mortuary must have stood.

 Modern maps